-Examples of resources offered through the Graduate Education Office include- but are not limited to:
+Examples of resources offered through the Office of Graduate and Postdoc Affairs include but are not limited to:

-- Website with university resources, contact information for CMU programs and services, calendar of events related to graduate students - Bi-monthly email to all graduate students with information on activities, resources and opportunities - Professional Development Seminars and Workshops - GSA/Provost Conference Funding Grants - GSA/Provost Small Research Grants (GuSH) - Consultations on issues related to the graduate student experience
+- Website with university resources, contact information for CMU programs and services, calendar of events related to graduate students - Bi-monthly newsletter to all graduate students with information on activities, resources and opportunities - Professional Development Seminars and Workshops - GSA/Provost Conference Funding Grants - GSA/Provost Small Research Grants (GuSH) - Consultations on issues related to the graduate student experience

-The Graduate Education Office also works with the colleges and departments by informing and assisting in developing policy and procedures relevant to graduate students and working with departments on issues related to graduate students.
-Additionally we partner with many other offices and organizations, such as the Graduate Student Assembly, to support the holistic graduate student educational experience.
+The Office of Graduate and Postdoc Affairs also works with the colleges and departments by informing and assisting in developing policy and procedures relevant to graduate students and working with departments on issues related to graduate students.
+Additionally, we partner with many other offices and organizations, such as the Graduate Student Assembly, to support the holistic graduate student educational experience.